Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 ### Testing Requirements
 Before confirming readiness, please ensure you have:
 - [ ] Updated your integration code to handle the new schema structure
-- [ ] Tested with all provided sample payloads
 - [ ] Verified backward compatibility handling where applicable
 - [ ] Conducted performance testing with larger payloads
 - [ ] Updated any dependent systems or processes